GEB72/oauth-secret-manager-service/README.md

 * **`REGION`**: AWS region where the service will operate.
 * **`SMS_ROOT_DOMAIN`**: This variable defines the root domain for the secrets.
 It forms part of the secret ID, allowing secrets to be logically grouped and resolved.

-Consider using a `.env` file to manage environment variables securely. **Do not commit this file to version control.**
+Consider using a `aws.env` file to manage environment variables securely. **Do not commit this file to version control.** It is present in .gitignore by default.

 ## Usage